ldocull/K3-Remote-VFO/README.md

 The construction is plastic.
 The case frame was FDM printed from PLA, and the top/bottom were laser cut from 0.08" acrylic.
 The main-dial and keycaps were SLA (resin) printed on an [Elegoo Mars](https://www.elegoo.com/collections/3d-printing/products/elegoo-mars-3-lcd-3d-printer) printer.

 The Electronics were designed in KiCAD.
 KiCAD is free and easy to use, so this should be a good start for further work.
-I used [JLCPCB](https://jlcpcb.com/) to manufacture the PCBs without issue.
+I used [JLCPCB](https://jlcpcb.com/) to manufacture the PCBs.

 ![PCB Setup](https://imgur.com/WaAMKzH.png)